-Note: Some UEFI systems don’t boot to an NTFS USB drives.
+Some UEFI systems don’t boot to an NTFS USB drives.
 These UEFI systems will only boot to FAT32 USB thumb drives.
 Bearing this in mind, I create my bootable drives using FAT32 when installing UEFI Systems.
 See the following guide on how create a Bootable USB Drive Using dd Command on Linux.

 The utility used here is Rufus and there are several other utilities for creating a bootable USB drive from an ISO image.